Cnfc/d3_practice/letterAnalizer/README.md

-# Guess the Password
+# letter analizer

-Simple browser game with an ES2015 refactor & D3.
+Simple browser app with an ES2015 refactor & D3.